ShotaroKataoka/ls-Improved/README.md

 ### Example
 We have some directories like below.
-Sometimes we'd like to access the best result of experiment, but it is not easy.
+Sometimes we'd like to access the best result of experiments, but it is not easy.
 It is necessary to open all of directories or note `experiments_summary.txt` beforehand in order to do it.

 ![ls](https://github.com/ShotaroKataoka/ls-Improved/blob/master/doc/images/ls_using.png)